 If the Contracting Party and/or its Affiliates wish to make use of the trademarks of Euronext, a separate licence agreement needs to be concluded.
 The Contracting Party and/or its Affiliates shall not use or register any trademark which is identical or similar to any trademark of Euronext or its Affiliates, whether registered or unregistered.

-Notwithstanding the provisions of clause 12.5, the Contracting Party’s and/or its Affiliates’ use of Euronext’s name in connection with attribution as covered under clause 7.9 shall not require the Contracting Party and/or its Affiliates’ to sign a separate licence agreement with Euronext.
+Notwithstanding the provisions of clause 12.5, the Contracting Party’s and/or its Affiliates’ use of Euronext’s name in connection with attribution as covered under clause 7.9 shall not require the Contracting Party and/or its Affiliates to sign a separate licence agreement with Euronext.

 Indemnity and Liability